- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 A C-section is a major surgery, and mistakes during the procedure can have devastating effects.
 Errors such as improper incisions, accidental damage to internal organs, or failure to control bleeding can lead to severe complications.
 In some cases, staff may leave surgical instruments or sponges inside the body, resulting in infections or the need for additional surgery.

 Negligence can also occur if healthcare providers fail to monitor the mother’s condition during the operation, leading to excessive blood loss or other complications.
-If a doctor does not respond quickly to signs of fetal distress or makes an avoidable mistake during surgery, the mother and baby can suffer lasting harm.
+If a doctor does not respond quickly to signs of distress or makes an avoidable mistake during surgery, the mother and baby can suffer lasting harm.

 Postoperative Complications